Student Wellness Services

 What is Mental Health? with Dr Mike Condra

-Join Dr. Mike Condra, Queen's University's Director of Health, Counselling Disability Services for an informative video presentation about mental health and mental illness.
+Join Dr. Mike Condra, Queen's University's former Director of Health, Counselling Disability Services for an informative video presentation about mental health and mental illness.

 This animated video presents practical information about the fundamentals of mental health and mental illness.